 What you should bring: Suitable clothing for the season, as early morning and afternoon temperatures in Sedona can fluctuate considerably.
 Although it is consistently warm, a light jacket and thin gloves can keep the morning chill at bay.
 Comfortable or sturdy shoes are a good option (it’s best not to wear flip-flops or high heels).

-You are welcome to bring your own binoculars, but we also lend out binoculars to participants.
+You are welcome to bring your own binoculars if you’d like to get a close-up view of our feathered friends.
 As noted above, the hikes are intended for all levels of birders, including novices and first-time birders.
 We definitely get a good variety of birds, since we have pinyon/juniper habitat, and riparian habitat.
 Depending on the time of year, we also get quite a few migratory species, including many hummingbirds.

 If you are taking the Sedona bird watching tour, you should meet with the tour leader on the viewing deck above the visitor center.
 In general, the walks usually last less than 2 hrs and you are welcome to peel off at any time to enjoy the park.
 The hike start times change across the four seasons of the year.